Sunday, September 27, 2015

 The CryptO'pinion?

 However, even when played properly (yeah I should do that more!) this is an immersive and engrossing experience with taxing missions that require a tactical and explorational approach.
-Thankfully, the emphasis is always on your freedom and this priority extends into how you choose to complete each mission - there are no linear paths to blindly follow.
+The emphasis is always on your freedom and this priority extends into how you choose to complete a mission - there are no linear paths to blindly follow.
 That, I find utterly exciting and enthralling, to say the least.
 Yes, they're difficult but never boring and always enjoyable.

-An extraordinary adventure and I guarantee it's one of the best 16-bit games there is.
+An extraordinary adventure and I guarantee it's one of the best 16-bit games you can play.
 Hunter is epic.

 Download FLOPPY and HDD.